FAQs About Treatment at Desert Hope

 We know how important it is for you to see your family while in recovery and understand the critical role your loved ones play in your recovery.

-At Desert Hope, family members are invited to visit every Saturday and Sunday.
-Two family members or loved ones are permitted to visit, as long as they are on your pre-approved visitation list.*
+At Desert Hope, family members are invited to visit on Saturdays.
+Unless otherwise approved by their clinical team, family visits can begin after your loved one has been in treatment for 10 days.
+Two family members or loved ones are permitted to visit, as long as they are on your pre-approved visitation list.

 Can I smoke?